William-Liang808/William-Liang808.github.io/essays/just-ask.md

 3. Do not cross-post to too many different newsgroups

-4. Do not post a personal e-mail to somebody who is neither anacquaintance of yours nor personally responsible for solving your problem
+4. Do not post a personal e-mail to somebody who is neither an acquaintance of yours nor personally responsible for solving your problem
 ```